SecretFoundation/docs/docs/dev/LocalSecret.md

 # Accounts

 LocalSecret is pre-configured with one validator and 4 accounts with SCRT balances.
+You can import them into your own testing environment for easier prototyping.

 | Account | Address                                                                                                    | Mnemonic                                                                                                                                                     |
 | ------- | ---------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ |